-Personnel working less than 52 weeks a year will accrue PL at a rate of 4 hours per pay period, up to a maximum of 40 hours a program year (July to June).
+Personnel working less than 52 weeks a year will receive 16 hours of paid leave at the start of each program year and accrue PL at a rate of 4 hours per pay period thereafter, up to a maximum of 40 hours a program year.
 New hires are able to use PL following the completion of their introductory period.
 PL accrues on hours worked, holiday hours, bereavement hours, jury duty, and PL.